octokit/oauth-app.js/README.md

 Authenticated instance using the `Octokit` option passed to the constructor.

-Not set for `"token.deleted"` and `"authorization.deleted"` events.
+For `"token.deleted"` and `"authorization.deleted"` events the `octokit` instance is unauthenticated.

 </td></tr>
     <tr>